-- 1. The Finance & Investment Committee may rebalance funds within the designated ranges: - a.
-If at the end of a quarter, when there is a 5% variance from the adopted target allocation, or - b.
-If a substantial variance occurs before a quarter ends, the Finance & Investment Committee shall guide Investment Advisor(s)

-- 2. At the end of each fiscal year, the Finance & Investment Committee shall review the entire portfolio for consistency with Target Asset Allocation established in the Investment Policy. - 3.
-Foundation management or University staff shall monitor targets and asset allocations.
+- I. The Finance & Investment Committee may rebalance funds within the designated ranges: - a.
+If at the end of a quarter, when there is a 5% variance from the adopted target allocation, orb.
+If a substantial variance occurs before a guarter ends, the Finance & Investment Committee - shall guide Investment Advisor(s) - 2.
+At the end of each fiscal year, the Finance & Investment Committee shall review the entire portfolio for consistency with Target Asset Allocation established in the Investment Policy. - 3.
+Foundation investment advisor shall monitor targets and asset allocations.